11x vs AiSDR vs Artisan: Fully Autonomous AI SDR Replacement Comparison 2026

 11x users praise the "sleek, clean interface, easy to navigate" design and note that the team "takes issues seriously."
 However, feedback also notes that output "can feel generic and expensive at times," with limited handling of complex objections and personalization constraints.

-Which tool wins for which use case?
+Which tool is the stronger fit for which use case?

 Artisan positions Ava as a full AI employee replacement—autonomous prospecting, email/LinkedIn outreach, and reply handling at scale.
 For a 50-500 person company spending $2,000+/month, Ava delivers volume cheaper than hiring human SDRs.
-The 300M+ database and autonomous research capabilities make it ideal for broad ICP targeting across multiple verticals.
+The 300M+ database (per vendor claims) and autonomous research capabilities make it ideal for broad ICP targeting across multiple verticals.
 However, the LinkedIn ToS risks and manual oversight requirements mean this isn't truly "set-and-forget."

 AiSDR excels when your TAM is narrow and each lead matters.
 The Live AI research engine pulls CRM intelligence and crafts deeply personalized messages, preserving list quality rather than burning through prospects with generic outreach.
-For a 10-100 person consultancy or agency spending $1,000–3,000/month, AiSDR's human-checkpoint model and quarterly billing lock in predictable costs while maintaining message quality.
+For a 10-100 person consultancy or agency spending $1,000–$3,000/month, AiSDR's human-checkpoint model and quarterly billing lock in predictable costs while maintaining message quality.
 This is the tool for teams where each prospect represents $50K+ deal value and list fatigue is existential.

 Use case decision matrix: